skysulove/job4j/README.md

 Welcome to my repository.
-I hope you find a lot of interesting and useful things for yourself >_< Merge committed changes
+I hope you find a lot of interesting and useful things for yourself.
+Merge committed changes.
 The course worked with git branch.
 Work with new branches.